WalletScrutiny/WalletScrutinyCom/_android/com.trusteewallet.md

 features:

 ---

+**Update 2024-07-24**

+While the [issue we filed](https://github.com/trustee-wallet/trusteeWallet/issues/1) is still open, the repository release is still at v1.51.5.
+The last response on the issue is still with WalletScrutiny.
+Meanwhile, the Google Play version is 1.51.10 which was recently updated last June 28, 2024.
+We are retaining the verdict.

 **Update 2023-09-29**: We have not had a look in a long time.
 While the last time we were invited to re-evaluate, it didn't look too good, lets see if things